The following blog post highlights Jack Hope’s recent appearance on Pete the Planner’s radio show.

 If you are at all like me, you do not know any.
 But for many of you, sadly, that may be because you just do not know any tradespeople.

-Have you ever considered that most people in the United States can no longer really fix anything?
+Have you ever considered that most people in the United States can no longer fix anything?

-How many people do you know that can repair their own toilet, change the oil in their own car, or even simply change a tire?
+How many people do you know that can repair their toilet, change the oil in their car, or even simply change a tire?

-What happened to teaching young people how to fix stuff?
+What happened to teach young people how to fix stuff?